Abdulrahman-CS99/MV-verification/README.md

 2- 2.3.6 ( MV services class ).
 3- 2.5 ( Sequence Diagram ).

-Note (all out group wrote the conclusion).
+Note (all our group wrote the conclusion).